Tachograph Systems: What You Need To Know

 Drivers use a smart ID card to record their activity status.
 They put this into the tachograph, which then automatically records the data that shows what they’ve been doing.

-Drivers manually enter their details by writing their activity status on a wax paper sheet.
-They put this into the tachograph at the beginning of their shift and their activities are recorded.
+This involved drivers manually entering their details by writing their activity status on a wax paper sheet.
+They put this into the tachograph at the beginning of their shift and for their activities to be recorded.

 There’s a wide range of tachograph analysis software available to fleet businesses.